-All accommodation providers have multiple stories about Guest(s) they wish they never had to stay.
+All accommodation providers have multiple stories about unwanted Guest(s) they wish they never had to stay.
 These are unwanted guests that commit fraud, cause damage, steal, participate in illegal activity, or leave your accommodation facility in a squalid condition.
 So how do you identify these guests prior to their arrival?
 What are some policies and practices you can put in place at your point of Reservation, that at least, makes it tougher for these Rogue Guests to get through the front door?

 1. CASH IS NO LONGER KING